WesleyWong420/Build-Your-Own-LOLBins/README.md

 ```

 **NOTE**: BYOL requires admin privileges on the victim machine to enable Interactive Logon Session.
-> Only use Local Admin Account for the user credentials!
+> Always use a Local Admin account for the user credentials!

 ## Usage
 **NOTE**: BYOL only deploys command-line based obfuscation to bypass string matching rules, such as those written in Sigma Project.
 All file-based Proof-of-Concept payloads, e.g. `byol.dll`, `byol.exe`, `byol.js` etc do not have evasive capabilities and will be flagged by AV vendors.